A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Proposed Method

 \section{Proposed Method}

 In this section, we first briefly describe the definition of the few-shot segmentation task in Subsection \ref{3a}.
 Then in Subsection \ref{3b} and Subsection \ref{3c}, we introduce our self-distillation guided prototype generating module (SDPM) and supervised-based affinity attention module (SAAM) in details respectively.
-Finally, in Subsection \ref{3d}, we discuss our proposed self-distillation embedded affinity attention model (SD-AANet) from a global perspective.
+Finally, in Subsection \ref{3d}, we discuss optimization details and multi-class segmentation application of our proposed self-distillation embedded affinity attention model (SD-AANet).